 Setup On macOS

 These instruction outline how to install Basilisk (BSK) on a clean version of macOS.
-Basilisk requires the use of Python 3.8.x or greater.
+Basilisk requires the use of Python 3.8 to 3.11.

 The following python package dependencies are automatically checked and installed in the steps below.